bowser0000/SkyblockMod/README.md

 - /sbplayers - Uses API to find how many players are on each Skyblock island.
 - /onlyslayer <zombie/spider/wolf> <1/2/3/4> - Stops you from starting a slayer quest other than the one specified.
 - /skilltracker <start/stop/reset> - Text display for skill xp/hour.
+- /setparty <party members> - Sets the players to reparty after disbanding.
+- /reparty - Disbands the party and reinvites the listed players.

 ## Keybinds
 - Open Maddox menu - M by default.
 - Start/Stop Skill Tracker - Numpad 5 by default.
+- Reparty - P by default

 ### Notes
 - Slayer tracker for token drops and 20% chance drops uses a 12x12x12 bounding box centered on the player to detect the drops.
 If you are out of the range of the item drop, it will not count on the tracker.